rejnac/russian-hymnal/README.md

 Compiled: https://github.com/rejnac/compiled-hymnal

 # VideoPsalm
-Download VideoPsalm and follow these 3 steps to start projecting;
+Download VideoPsalm (free) and follow these 3 steps to start projecting;

 1. Download the (.vpc) file from this repo
 2. Copy the downloaded (.vpc) file into your computer's VideoPsalm root folder (inside songbooks)